Mo Alie-Cox Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Recent Performances

-- In last week's outing against the Texans, Alie-Cox was targeted three times, totaling 28 yards on one reception (averaging 28 yards per grab) while scoring one touchdown.
+- Against the Texans last week, Alie-Cox was targeted three times and picked up 28 yards on one reception while scoring one touchdown.

-- Alie-Cox put up 120 yards (on seven catches) with three touchdowns in his last three games.
-He was targeted 12 times, and averaged 40.0 yards per game.
+- Over his last three games, Alie-Cox has seven receptions (12 targets) for 120 yards and three touchdowns, averaging 40.0 yards per game.

 Alie-Cox's Indianapolis Teammates